CliMA/ClimaCoupler.jl/docs/design-doc/regridding/spherical.md

 - [ParaView and Exodus](https://discourse.paraview.org/t/which-file-format-is-right-for-me/6633/2)

 # Questions
-- geometric consistence (geometric area of the finite-element mesh must be exactly distributed over all degrees of freedom) - case in CC?
-- in CG cartesian do not need to do the projection to conserative and consistent space because integration is exact, right?
-What about spherical?
--  SE{1} in CG caused instability, correct?
-- tempest: restricts geometry to meshes composed exclusively of regions whose edges consist of great circle arcs
+- tempest: restricts geometry to meshes composed exclusively of regions whose edges consist of great circle arcs - oceananigans conformal grid may introduce (small) errors
 - tempest - achieves conservation/consistency via submaps and their weights from triangular quadrature; then least-square-based projection to correct